clicon/clixon/doc/CLI.md

       @|mypipe, regular_cb();
   }
 ```
 Note that the `regular_cb()` is stated as an argument to the mypipe reference.
-This means it will be preended to each callback in 'mypipe'.
+This means it will be prepended to each callback in 'mypipe'.

 For example, in the following CLI call:
 ```